shuque/danetls/README.md

 DNSSEC-aware (but not necessarily DNSSEC-validating) resolver and performs its own validation.

+With the -d (debug) command line option, the program prints out additional information about the TLSA record data, server presented certificate chain, the actually validated certificate chain, and if STARTTLS was used, the application specific STARTTLS conversation that took place.

 Pre-requisites:
 - OpenSSL version 1.1.0-pre3 or later
 - [ldns library](http://www.nlnetlabs.nl/projects/ldns/), for ldns version